 The concept of bioeconomy is broad.
 It refers to all production that utilizes renewable materials from nature.
 Bioeconomy includes, for example, forest industry, chemical industry, reindeer husbandry, agriculture, and fisheries, as well as pharmaceutical and food industries.
 Nature tourism and the natural product industry are also considered bioeconomics.

 In Lapland, and throughout Finland, bioeconomy forms the backbone of the entire economic life.
 The forest industry is still the most important sector of the bioeconomy, but many other natural resource-based industries in Lapland also have good conditions for growth.
-Experts estimate that bioeconomy will be a billion-dollar business in Lapland in the future.

 One example of growth is the circular economy, which is strongly based on the bioeconomy and pulls together the definitions of the bioeconomy; the exploitation of natural resources and the development of related innovations in a sustainable way.